 Opiate addiction is often characterized by compulsive drug-seeking behavior.
 For example, in an attempt to obtain more of the drug, a person may visit multiple doctors in order to get new prescriptions, otherwise known as “doctor shopping.”

 The pathological urges to use these drugs can also drive people to borrow, buy, or steal the drugs from friends and family.
 As an act of desperation, some individuals may resort to seeking out Heroin, an illegal Opioid that is commonly purchased on the streets.
 Despite the well-known dangers of Heroin, it is often easier and cheaper to obtain than Opioid pills.

-In a 2014 survey, 94 percent of respondents said they chose to use Heroin over prescription Painkillers because it was cheaper and easier to get.
+In one survey, 94% of respondents said they chose to use Heroin over prescription Painkillers because it was cheaper and easier to get.

 Millions of people struggle with an Opioid Painkiller use disorder, and their family members and other loved ones are also impacted.
 Some of the most staggering abuse statistics are below.

 Each day, 46 people die from a prescription Painkiller overdose.

 People can overdose on Painkillers alone, but the risk is much greater for those who consume other types of substances at the same time.
 Common examples of polydrug abuse include mixing drugs with alcohol or another type of prescription drug, such as Benzodiazepines.